Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-22-warhorse-pt4-fourth-year.md

 Royce sat back.
 "So, do you have any idea when somebody will get it right?" he asked.

 "I couldn't say."
 Rylee shook her head.
-"I'm not aware of any promising designs in the works, and if there *were* any I wouldn't be at liberty to discuss them but...to be honest, I think we're going to have to do without for a few years yet.
+"I'm not aware of any promising designs in the works, and if there *were* any I wouldn't be at liberty to discuss them but... to be honest, I think we're going to have to do without for a few years yet.
 It's going to be a tough one to solve, I think."

 "But you're confident it will be solved."
 Royce observed.